Mladina: Late 1980s: Key role in the push for Slovenian independence Mladina's reporting "pushed on the boundaries until they started to fall down"; the magazine had a direct and integral role in bringing about the dissolution of Yugoslavia.

-During late 1980s, Mladina contributor Janez Janša provided the magazine's editor Franci Zavrl with a transcript of a Yugoslav Communist Party meeting.
-The transcript revealed the Yugoslav federal authorities were pressuring SFR Slovenia president Milan Kučan to clamp down on the increasingly irreverent and adversarial Mladina, and accused the magazine of being backed by the CIA.
+During late 1980s, Mladina contributor Janez Janša provided the magazine's editor Franci Zavrl with a transcript of a LCY party meeting.
+The transcript revealed the Yugoslav federal authorities were pressuring SR Slovenia president Milan Kučan to clamp down on the increasingly irreverent and adversarial Mladina, and accused the magazine of being backed by the CIA.
 Mladina decided to publish excerpts from the party meeting transcript, an act prohibited by Yugoslav law.
 Kučan eventually bowed to pressure, and the secret police arrested Janša and obtained a classified military document during a raid; the jurisdiction of the investigation was thus transferred to the federal military authorities, and the investigation eventually culminated in the Ljubljana trial.
 Due to the mass protests and opposition to the proceedings against Janša and Mladina journalists, Kučan refused to curtail media freedom in Slovenia despite mounting pressure from federal authorities (including demands to shut down Mladina) and announced he would amend the Slovene constitution to gain greater autonomy from Belgrade, initiating Slovenia's drive toward independence.
-The subsequent attempts by Yugoslav president Slobodan Milošević and sections of the Yugoslav Communist Party to bring Slovenia back in line would eventually bring about the dissolution of Yugoslavia.
+The subsequent attempts by SR Serbia president Slobodan Milošević and sections of the LCY to bring Slovenia back in line would eventually bring about the dissolution of Yugoslavia.